Your home being more energy efficient leads to cheaper bills, and an overall reduction in carbon footprint.

 Expect to pay up to £600 for a large semi-detached home.
 You could even give it a go yourself, just watch your step!
 Don’t call me if you’ve fallen through!

 Some even install boards over it, so that it can be walked over safely.
-Just be warned as squashing the insulation down will be it almost ineffective, raisers are sold so that a gap is left below and the insulation is working as it’s meant to…
+Just be warned as squashing the insulation down will make it almost ineffective, raisers are sold so that a gap is left below and the insulation is working as it’s meant to…

 A potential downside to loft insulation is the risk of damp, with insulation installed you’re preventing that warm air to escape, making the loft space cooler.
 Resulting in damp being produced and spreading.
 Damp insulation renders it ineffective!